 How we protect your medical information

 At Hometown Health, we restrict access to your medical information to those employees who need it to provide services to you and your dependents.
-We maintain physical, electronic and procedural safeguards to protect your medical information against unauthorized access and use.
+We maintain physical, electronic and procedural safeguards to protect your oral, written and electronic medical information against unauthorized access, and use, and disclosure.
 For example, access to our facilities is limited to authorized personnel and we protect information we maintain electronically through the use of a variety of technical tools.

 We have also established a Privacy Office, which has overall responsibility for developing, educating company personnel about, and overseeing the implementation of policies and procedures to safeguard medical information against inappropriate access, use and disclosure, consistent with applicable law.